mnot/I-D/variants/draft.md

 Successfully reusing negotiated responses that have been stored in a HTTP cache requires establishment of a secondary cache key ({{!RFC7234}}, Section 4.1) using the Vary header ({{!RFC7231}}, Section 7.1.4), which identifies the request headers that form the secondary cache key for a given response.

-HTTP's caching model allows a certain amount of latitude in normalising request header fields to match those stored in the cache, so as to increase the chances of a cache hit while still respecting the semantics of that header.
+HTTP's caching model allows a certain amount of latitude in normalising request header fields identified by Vary to match those stored in the cache, so as to increase the chances of a cache hit while still respecting the semantics of that header.
 However, this is often inadequate; even with understanding of the headers' semantics to facilitate such normalisation, a cache does not know enough about the possible alternative representations available on the origin server to make an appropriate decision.

 For example, if a cache has stored the following request/response pair: